+What an easy craft!
 This week we made a bird feeder out of materials we had laying around.

-With Earth Day being last weekend we have been talking a lot about the environment, recycling and nature.
+We have been talking a lot about the environment, recycling and nature lately.
 My 6 year old has been asking alllllll the questions.
 Why do people litter?
 Why do we throw away so much stuff?
 Why do we drive everywhere?
 You don’t realize the amount of waste you create until you have a kid in Grade One calling you out on every piece of plastic you throw away.
 I have been smuggling saran-wrap and ziploc bags into the garbage like a rum runner smuggling contraband booze in the 20’s.

 So we decided to make a bird feeder with things we have laying around the house to a) give him something to do so I don’t have to answer questions about my non-compostable plastic containers and b) to show him that we can reuse and re-purpose things.

 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 Please read the disclosure for more info.